 As a radiologic technology student you will learn how to work closely with patients and how to take conventional clinical X-ray images.
-You will be educated in anatomy, patient positioning, examination techniques, equipment protocols and radiation safety and more.
-After graduating you may specialize in a specific imaging technique such as bone densitometry, cardiovascular-interventional radiography, computed tomography, mammography, magnetic resonance imaging and quality management.
+You will be educated in anatomy, patient positioning, examination techniques, equipment protocols and radiation safety.
+After graduating you may specialize in one or more specific techniques such as bone densitometry, interventional radiography, computed tomography, mammography, and magnetic resonance imaging.
+The St. Cloud State radiologic technology program does not include any training in sonography (ultrasound imaging).

 - General radiography focus.